gritukan/hamkaas/README.md

 This course is pretty young, so I am open to any suggestions and contributions.

-If you have any questions (either about solving lab or a project in general), feel free to ask them in the Discord channel (TODO: create Discord).
+If you have any questions (either about solving lab or a project in general), feel free to ask them in the [Discord channel](https://discord.gg/CuftjcJr).

 If you have found a bug, please create an issue (or pull request!) in the repository.